YuvalK123/PolarEscapeBasic/README.md

 # PolarEscape
-PolarEscape is a basic 2 player race game I've built.
+PolarEscape is a basic 2 player race game.